About the Jerome Robbins Dance Division

 - Guided tours of the building

-- Research assistance and catalog instruction
+- Research assistance and catalog instruction to help students access our archive on their own

 - Curriculum guides